 Limitations, regulations and other specifications

-To be accepted at a takeback location, plastic bags must be clean and dry.
+To be accepted at a takeback location, all items must be clean and dry.

 If you are a business generating large amounts of plastic film/wrap, visit the Plastic wrap (commercial) post for more information.